wjxee/PIRonGPU/README.md

 ```

 ## License
+This project contains portions of code originally from the Microsoft SealPIR project, which is licensed under the MIT License.
+All modifications and additions made by Alişah Özcan are licensed under the Apache License, Version 2.0.

-This project is licensed under the [Apache License](LICENSE).
-For more details, please refer to the License file.
+For more details, please refer to the [LICENSE](LICENSE) file.

 ## Contributing
 Contributions are welcome!
 Please check the [CONTRIBUTING](CONTRIBUTING.md) file for guidelines on how to contribute to the project.